NRFlood/school_district_analysis-/README.md

 **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

-*Relatvie to other schools Thomas High School still remains at #2 overall, however the decline in the percentage of students passing math and reading, as well as the decline in the average math scores now puts them only 3 basis points above Griffin High School overall, whereas before they had been 35 basis points ahead of Griffin High School.*
+*Relative to other schools Thomas High School still remains at #2 overall, however the decline in the percentage of students passing math and reading, as well as the decline in the average math scores now puts them only 3 basis points above Griffin High School overall, whereas before they had been 35 basis points ahead of Griffin High School.*

 **How does replacing the ninth-grade scores affect the following:**